wessenstam/NHT-EMEA/foundation-part-1/part1.rst

   Estimated time to complete: **90 Minutes**

 Foundation is used to automate the installation of the hypervisor and Controller VM on one or more nodes.
-In this exercise you will deploy a Foundation VM on a shared cluster, configure Foundation, and use it to image a single Nutanix node.
+In this exercise you will deploy a Foundation VM on a shared cluster in pairs, configure Foundation, and use it to image a single Nutanix node.
 Upon successful completion of imaging, you will work as part of a team to form a cluster from the individual nodes.

 Documentation and Downloads
 ...........................